The Best Snow Shovels

 There’s also a range of blade sizes available.
 If you’ve got a large area path or driveway, opt for a wider shovel that can hold more snow in one go.
 Shovels up to 45 cm wide remain relatively easy to handle, and they can clear a footpath’s worth of snow in one scoop.
 However, more snow means a heavier shovel, so there is a downside to buying the biggest option you can find.
 Narrower pathways are easiest to clear with a smaller blade.

 Most snow shovels have blades made from plastic.
 Plastic is lightweight and easy to manage.
 It doesn’t rust or require any looking after.
 Plastic blades allow snow to slide off easily, making the clearing process more efficient.
 They are also less likely to damage the surface underneath.

-The downside to plastic blades is that they aren’t usually strong enough to clear icy areas or very compacted snow.
+The downside to plastic blades is that they aren’t usually strong enough to clear icy areas or very hard packed snow.
 In this case, a metal blade would be more appropriate.

-Some shovels with a plastic blade have a metal edge.
+Some shovels with a plastic blade have a steel wear strip – this is an edge that’s reinforced with metal.
 This can help maintain rigidity in the blade.
-Sometimes it’s useful for breaking up compacted snow, but there is still a limit to how effective a plastic blade can be at doing this.
+Sometimes it’s useful for breaking up hard packed snow, but there is still a limit to how effective a plastic blade can be at doing this.

 There are few things to consider when it comes to the shovel’s handle.

 Shape and Design